sizzlebop/weather-widget/README.md

 # 🌦️ Weather Widget

-A beautiful and interactive weather widget that displays current weather conditions with smooth animations.
-The widget features dynamic weather animations including sunny, rainy, cloudy, snowy, foggy, and thunderstorm conditions.
+A sleek, animated weather widget with real-time conditions.
+Features beautiful weather animations, Notion compatibility, and easy embedding for any website.
+Powered by OpenWeather API. ☀️🌧️❄️

 ## ✨ Features